NeuraLegion/issue-linker/README.md

 # issue-linker

-This is a tool to link issues between Snyk Code SAST and BrightSec DAST.
+This is a tool to link issues between SAST vendors and BrightSec DAST.
+It also allows to run validation scan based on the SAS scan results.

 ## Installation